CAMPSMITH/loan_qualifier/README.md

 # loan_qualifier

-**loan_qualifier** is an application that facilitates the loan qualification process by guiding users, through interactive prompts, to save qualifying loans to a CSV file.
+**loan_qualifier** is an application that enables users to share qualifying loans using a spreadsheet by guiding users, through interactive prompts, to save qualifying loans to a CSV file.

 ---